Charlie Blackmon Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.1 K/9, the 10th-best in MLB.
+- The 9.2 strikeouts per nine innings put together by the Cardinals pitching staff ranks ninth in the league.

-- The Cardinals have a 4.97 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Cardinals have a 5.06 team ERA that ranks 21st among all league pitching staffs.

-- Cardinals pitchers combine to allow the eighth-fewest home runs in baseball (nine total, 0.9 per game).
+- The Cardinals rank 14th in baseball in home runs given up (12 total, 1.1 per game).

-- Mikolas (0-1) pitches for the Cardinals to make his third start of the season.
+- The Cardinals will look to Flaherty (1-1) in his third start of the season.

-- The right-hander last pitched on Wednesday against the Atlanta Braves, when he tossed six innings, allowing five earned runs while giving up nine hits.
+- His last time out came on Saturday against the Milwaukee Brewers, when the right-hander tossed five innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.